 Violation of Property Rules

-- Breaking Schedule: This rule applies to the properties that have enter/exit schedules.
+This rule applies to the properties that have enter/exit schedules.
 Some homeowners do not give an extra pair of entrance keys to tenants and like to have that control in their hands.
 So, if the schedule is already mentioned in the lease agreement, tenants are obliged to obey it under any circumstances.
-They can, however, ask for a few exemptions and bring it under the landlord’s attention while mentioning those exclusions in the agreement.
+They can, however, ask for a few exemptions and bring it to the landlord’s attention while mentioning those exclusions in the agreement.

 Illegal Use of Property

-Besides unlawful uses of the property, any use that isn’t spelled out in the landlord-tenant law or in the rental agreement can lead homeowners to issue eviction notice and terminate the rental lease.
-No landlord appreciates having their piece of property involved in illegal activities, and if they find out about any such activities, they can evict the tenant.
+Besides unlawful uses of the property, any use that isn’t spelt out in the landlord-tenant law or in the rental agreement can lead homeowners to issue an eviction notice and terminate the rental lease.
+No landlord appreciates having their property involved in illegal activities, and if they find out about any such activities, they can rightfully evict the tenant.
 So, it doesn’t matter if the property is being used for some purpose that the landlord isn’t aware of or whether the property is being used for unlawful activities, they have the right to file for eviction.

-A residential unit is only zoned for residential purposes, and any activity beyond it will not be tolerated, which means if a tenant decides to use the property for commercial purposes, then they are using the property illegally and unlawfully.
-A small example here is of a tenant who decides to run a catering business or a salon on the residential property.
-Doing so is not only breaching rental lease but also makes the tenant accountable for breaking zoning laws.
+A residential unit is only zoned for residential purposes, and any activity beyond it will not be tolerated.
+If a tenant decides to use the property for commercial purposes, they are using it illegally and unlawfully.
+A small example here is of a tenant who decides to run a catering business or a salon on a residential property.
+Doing so not only breaches the rental lease but also makes the resident accountable for breaking zoning laws.

 Major Concerns & Property Damage

 If a property is prone to life-threatening situations or is in a flood zone, the safety concerns arising must be resolved.
 However, it cannot be done with people living/using the unit, and a landlord has the right to evict a tenant or terminate the lease in this case.
-In such situations, property owners are abiding by the law to provide an eviction notice or what we say “notice to quit” [in common language] to tenants.
-The notification should be issued at least three months prior to the eviction date.
+In such situations, property owners are abiding by the law to provide a “notice to quit” to tenants.
+Please note the notification should be issued at least three months prior to the eviction date.

 Disputes over Rent Charges